abicas/SapOnMicrosoftDemos/content/env_setup/azure_setup/adrole/_index.en.md

 pre = "<b>2. </b>"
 +++

+In this section we will add permissions and a role to the app registrations, allowing it to perform actions on your Azure subscription on your behalf:

+{{% notice warning %}}
+In order to be able to deploy on your subscription, permissions used here will be quite broad.
+Make sure you go thru cleanup section to remove it after the labs, to avoid incidental usage of those credentials for non-authorized access to your subscription.
+In production environments, you should go thru the SAP and Microsoft best practices and setup access with the minimum required permissions and controls.
+{{% /notice %}}

 1. Navigate to the level of scope you wish to assign the application to.
 For example, to assign a role at the subscription scope, select All services, General and **Subscriptions**.
 ![Subscriptions](/images/subscriptions1.png)
 2. Select the particular subscription to assign the application to.